Statement on Chemical and Biological Defense Policies and Programs

 The "Statement on Chemical and Biological Defense Policies and Programs" was a speech delivered on November 25, 1969, by U.S. President Richard Nixon.
 In the speech, Nixon announced the end of the U.S. offensive biological weapons program and reaffirmed a no-first-use policy for chemical weapons.
-The statement excluded toxins, herbicides and riot-control agents as they were not chemical and biological weapons, though herbicides and toxins were both later banned.
-The decision to ban biological weapons was influenced by a number of domestic and international issues.
+The statement excluded toxins, herbicides and riot-control agents as they were not chemical and biological weapons, though herbicides and riot-control agents were both later restricted.
+The decision to ban biological weapons was influenced by a number of domestic and international issues, including pressure from opposition to United States involvement in the Vietnam War, increased scrutiny of the programs' budgets, and a consensus that biological weapons were not effective or necessary, and had little strategic value compared to the vast US nuclear arsenal.

+The statement precipitated the 1975 US ratification of the Geneva Protocol and the Biological Weapons Convention.
+The Soviet biological weapons program continued for the remainder of the Cold War.
+The US chemical weapons arsenal was maintained as a deterrent to Soviet chemical use, especially in a hypothetical European conflict with NATO.

 Push for a U.S. ban

 When Richard Nixon selected Melvin Laird as his Secretary of Defense in early 1969, Laird directed the Department of Defense to undertake a comprehensive review of U.S. biological warfare (BW) programs.
 Laird's push for a review of both the chemical and biological programs arose when Congress attempted to push the Pentagon for open, joint Congressional hearings on chemical-biological warfare (CBW).
 The Pentagon balked and the result was Laird's memorandum to National Security Advisor Henry Kissinger urging a review of those weapons programs.
 Laird's memorandum to Kissinger expresses fear that the United States will be under "increasing fire" for the program and calls for the National Security Council to initiate a study.

 Laird hoped to eliminate the U.S. BW program.
 He saw two reasons to kill the BW program.
 The first was political—eliminating the program could deflect growing protests over Vietnam.
 The second was budgetary: As a U.S. Representative, Laird had watched Pentagon BW budgets balloon during the Kennedy and Johnson years.
 With Laird's impetus, and the concurrence of the National Security Council staff, in late May 1969 Kissinger directed key administration officials to begin a review of CBW "policies, programs and operational concepts" with a report to be issued no later than September.